IHTSDO/MLDS/src/main/documentation/public-api.md

 {"matched":false}
 ```

 A successful match that limited the search to a single specified affiliate.
-The 'hospital' keyword matched, as before, however, by limiting the search to a single affiliate the result was unique.
+The 'hospital' keyword matched, unlike before, however, by limiting the search to a single affiliate the result was unique.

 ```
 $ curl -i 'https://mlds.ihtsdotools.org/affiliates/check?member=IHTSDO&match=hospital&affiliateId=123'